-Chat Agent Annual Agent Turnover % of Contacts Originating in Chat Daily Agent Absenteeism % of Contacts Resolved in Chat Chat First Contact Resolution Rate Agent Schedule Adherence % Failover Rate from Chat to Agent Occupancy Voice New Agent Training Hours Customer Satisfaction in Chat Annual Agent Training Hours Channel Agent Tenure Average Concurrent Chat Sessions Agent Job Satisfaction Max Concurrent Chat Sessions Number of Chat Sessions per Chat
+Chat Agent Annual Agent Turnover % of Contacts Originating in Chat Daily Agent Absenteeism % of Contacts Resolved in Chat Agent Schedule Adherence Chat First Contact Resolution Rate % Failover Rate from Chat to Agent Occupancy Voice New Agent Training Hours Customer Satisfaction in Chat Annual Agent Training Hours Channel Agent Tenure Average Concurrent Chat Sessions Agent Job Satisfaction Max Concurrent Chat Sessions Number of Chat Sessions per Chat Agent per Month

-If your Contact Center does not yet measure all 41 KPIs, you can still benefit from benchmarking the KPIs for which you can get data.
-At a minimum, you'll want to benchmark six of the most important metrics, the ones we use in our Contact Center Scorecard (see page 27 below), or some similar substitutes.
-And for the KPIs that your Contact Center doesn't measure, you can still use this report to benchmark the levels at which your Contact Center ought to be performing.
+If your Contact Center does not yet measure all 41 KPIs, you can still benefit from benchmarking the KPIs for which you do have data.
+At a minimum, you'll want to benchmark six of the most important metrics, the ones we use in our Contact Center Scorecard (see page 26 below), or some similar substitutes.
+And for the KPIs that you haven't begun measuring, you can still use this report to establish performance goals based on the benchmarking data from other Contact Centers (see Step 3).